kaczla/list-lm/data/readme/model_links.md

+- [BitFit](https://github.com/benzakenelad/BitFit) - BitFit is a sparse-finetuning method where only the bias-terms of the model (or a subset of them) are being modified.
 - [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) - The bitsandbytes is a lightweight wrapper around CUDA custom functions, in particular 8-bit optimizers, matrix multiplication (LLM.int8()), and quantization functions.
 - [C Transformers](https://github.com/marella/ctransformers) - Python bindings for the Transformer models implemented in C/C++ using GGML library.
 - [candle](https://github.com/huggingface/candle) - Candle is a minimalist ML framework for Rust with a focus on performance (including GPU support) and ease of use.